Technology

 only Gas only

-In our latest investigation in September and October 2016, we made 552 calls to 23 energy suppliers.
-We called each supplier's customer service and sales numbers where available.
+In our latest investigation in September and October 2017, we contacted energy suppliers a total of 1,044 times.
+We made 768 phone calls to 33 energy companies, calling each supplier’s customer service and sales lines where available.
+We also sent 274 emails, online form requests and live chat messages.

 Answering the phone quickly is not impossible.
+Bulb managed to answer calls to its customers services in less than 30 seconds on average, making it the fastest energy supplier to put us through to a human this year.

-Ebico has managed to answer calls to customer services in less than 30 seconds on average in all of our five mystery shopping investigations so far.
-To see the full results of our investigation, read our story on energy company call waiting times.
+While Ebico has managed to pick-up the phone to customers in 45 seconds or less on average in all six of our mystery shopping investigations so far.

+To see the full results of our 2017 investigation, read our story on energy company call waiting times 2017 which includes how fast companies responded to live chat and whether it’s worth emailing if you need a speedy response.

 We can help you save money on your energy bills.
 Use our independent free switching site, Which?
 Switch, to find the cheapest energy deal.